 - Redemption by managers between 1-5 days

-- Reinvestment of dividend at the unit holder’s discretion
+- Lastly, the reinvestment of dividends at the unit holder’s discretion

 3. Sterling Capital Market Limited

-Sterling Capital Asset Management is one of the top mutual funds managers in Nigeria, and it currently manages two Funds, the Frontier Fund, which is listed by Memorandum and the Nigeria Energy Sector Fund (NESF) regulated by the Securities & Exchange Commission (SEC).
+Basically, Sterling Capital Asset Management is one of the top mutual fund managers in Nigeria, and it currently manages two Funds, the Frontier Fund, which is listed by Memorandum and the Nigeria Energy Sector Fund (NESF) regulated by the Securities & Exchange Commission (SEC).

-The primary objective of THE Frontier fund is to achieve a long-term capital appreciation to its Unitholders by investing in carefully selected securities.
+The primary objective of THE Frontier fund is to achieve a long-term capital appreciation for its Unitholders by investing in carefully selected securities.
 In addition to this, it offers its investors the opportunity and elasticity of putting resources together to maximize returns from the earnings power in volume investing.

 On the other hand, the Nigerian Energy Sector Fund is a closed-end investment vehicle constituted under a Trust Deed and quoted on the Nigerian Stock Exchange.
 It was created to bridge the funding gap in the energy sector of the Nigerian economy through the mobilization of investible funds from individuals and corporate investors, both indigenous and foreign.

 4. The Afrinvest Plutus Fund

-This is a money market fund that gives you access to diversified, low-risk portfolios and allows you to invest for yourself or on someone’s behalf with as low as N5,000.
+Essentially, this is a money market fund that gives you access to diversified, low-risk portfolios and allows you to invest for yourself or on someone’s behalf for as low as N5,000.

 The Fund must be approved by the Securities & Exchange Commission (SEC), and a Custodian Bank safeguards your funds.
 The profits from the Fund are returned every 3 months, and the investor can easily reinvest this profit.
 They also allow investors to either buy or sell their units of the Fund at a constant price of 100 Naira as they wish.

 5. Stanbic IBTC Asset Management Limited

-Stanbic IBTC Asset Management is a wholly-owned asset management associate of the Stanbic IBTC Holdings, a member of Standard Bank Group, which operates several equity bonds.
+Basically, Stanbic IBTC Asset Management is a wholly-owned asset management associate of Stanbic IBTC Holdings, a member of Standard Bank Group, which operates several equity bonds.

-They offer an array of client’s products and services.
+They offer an array of client products and services.
 Their products and services range from traditional assets management such as securities, equities, and mutual funds, to alternative investment options like unquoted equities and private equity.